Daily Times (Nigeria): Public ownership

 Onyema Ugochukwu had risen through the ranks, becoming the first editor of the Business Times before going to London in 1983 for a four-year stint as Editor of West Africa magazine.
-When he returned in 1987 he was appointed editor-in-chief of the Dailytimes.
+When he returned in 1987 he was appointed editor-in-chief of the Daily Times.
 In April 1990, the editor of The Punch was arrested for publishing a cartoon that implied Nigerians were unhappy that a recent attempted coup by Gideon Orkar had failed.
 As president of the Nigerian Guild of Editors, Ugochukwu coordinated a campaign to persuade the government to release The Punchs editor.
 Ugochukwu played a conciliatory role between the press and the military government until he resigned from the paper as executive director of publications in 1994.

 Circulation steadily declined as the administrations of Generals Ibrahim Babangida and Sani Abacha tightened control over the newspaper in the 1990s, and the public turned to livelier independent publications.

 The newspaper was mismanaged.
-On 16 December 1998, shortly before the return to civilian rule, hundreds of workers of the Dailytimes began an indefinite strike because their salaries were five months in arrears.
+On 16 December 1998, shortly before the return to civilian rule, hundreds of workers of the Daily Times began an indefinite strike because their salaries were five months in arrears.

-Under the civilian administration of President Olusegun Obasanjo, the Bureau of Public Enterprises started the process of returning the Dailytimes to private ownership.
-After a failed attempt at a public offer (IPO), the Dailytimes Nigeria Plc was advertised for sale in 2003.
+Under the civilian administration of President Olusegun Obasanjo, the Bureau of Public Enterprises started the process of returning the Daily Times to private ownership.
+After a failed attempt at a public offer (IPO), the Daily Times Nigeria Plc was advertised for sale in 2003.

 In 2004 Folio Communications was approved as the preferred bidder, gaining control with 96.5% of shares.